Pulborough to Amberley walk

 Rising Sun, Nutbourne (01798 812191), 5.5km (3.4 miles) into the walk, is the recommended lunchtime pub.
 It serves food daily from 12pm to 2pm Monday to Saturday and 12pm to 3pm Sunday, and has an interesting menu with generally good portion sizes.
 It has both a cosy interior and a charming garden.

 The White Horse, Marehill, (01798 872189), is a possible alternative lunch stop 1.4km (0.9 miles) beyond the Rising Sun.
-It is open all afternoon daily and as far as I am aware serves food all afternoon as well (but check).
-Though in a less romantic location than the Rising Sun (it is on a main road), it has a smart interior and a large garden at the rear, and has received good reports from walkers.
+It is open and serves food all afternoon daily.
+The inside dining room has a fine view of the South Downs and the pub also has a patio area and garden.

-RSPB Visitors Centre, Pulborough Brooks, 9.2km (5.7 miles) into the walk, has a self-service tea room, with both inside seating and outside tables with a fine view over the flatlands of the Wild Brooks.
+RSPB Visitors Centre, Pulborough Brooks, 9.3km (5.8 miles) into the walk, has a self-service tea room, with both inside seating and outside tables with a fine view over the flatlands of the Wild Brooks.
 It is open 10am to 4.30pm daily and also does light lunches from 12pm to 2.30pm.
 This is a possible late lunch or early tea stop

 Otherwise, the friendly and atmospheric Bridge Inn (01798 831 619) across the road from the Riverside Tea Rooms and directly adjacent to Amberley station (though on the opposite side of the tracks from the station entrance: you have to go under the road bridge to find it) serves tea and coffee until at least 10.30pm.